nalanbar/alanbar.us/src/site/posts/Post3.md

 So... what does that do to your taxes?

-Well, if you are a normal American, playing the witholding game every paycheck, juggling you allowances, the answer to that question is "breaks them."
-You jump immediately from maybe getting a small tax refund (on your interest free loan to the Feds) to having to pay in.
-Figure something like 25% when all is said and done.
-Sure, you just got an extra $20,000, but you have to pay in $5,000, and nobody tells you how the process works.
-I am glad I asked before I started spending, because
+Well, if you are a normal American, playing the witholding game every paycheck, juggling your allowances, and trying to "maximize your tax return," the answer to that question is "winning a supercar breaks your tax witholdings calculations."

-I could have really screwed myself.
+If you are like most people, you don't think about your taxes that much.
+You fill out the allowance forms, hand them in, and hope you don't have to pay in at the end of the year.
+So what happens when you pay taxes on, say, $50,000 a year, and suddenly make $70,000?
+You have to pay in!

+Probably a lot of money!

+Congratulations on your new tax status!